|

 DONAIDH:

-Pet form of Gaelic Domhnall,
+Pet form of Scottish Gaelic Domhnall,

 meaning "world ruler."
 Equivalent to English Donnie.

-DONAL:
+DONAL: Anglicized form

 meaning "world ruler."

-form of Gaelic Domhnall, meaning
+Scottish Gaelic Domhnall, meaning

 "world ruler."